eclipse-ee4j/cargotracker/eclipse.md

 ![ ](.gitbook/assets/eclipse_step1.png)

-Once the Payara plugin is installed, go to in the _'Services'_ tab, right click _'Servers'_ and hit _'Add Server'_.
+Once the Payara plugin is installed, go to Servers -> New -> Server.
+Select Payara and hit next.
+Select where Payara 4.1 is installed.
+Hit next. in the _'Services'_ tab, right click _'Servers'_ and hit _'Add Server'_.

 ![ ](.gitbook/assets/nb_step1.png)